Relational Infrastructure

 • Pick one format and one recurring date, like the first Friday of the month, and hold it

-• Start with six people or fewer; small enough that everyone is in one conversation
+• Start with six people or fewer; small enough that everyone stays in one conversation

-• Make it potluck or order pizza; effort you resent is effort you'll quit
+• Make it potluck or order pizza; effort you resent is effort you'll quit, and quitting is the only real failure

 • Invite the almost-friends, not just the established ones; hosting is how you promote weak ties